 If a stock price gaps down overnight and it falls beneath the value of your Stop Loss, your shares will sell at the opening price.
 Unfortunately for you, this price may be well beneath the price that you are willing to sell at.

-Let’s take a look at a quick example.
+Let’s take a look at a fictional example.

 You have shares in Facebook and the stock price is at $190 USD.
-You believe in the future of the company and your personal prediction is that it will hit $250 dollars within 12 months.
+You’ve done your research and you believe in the future of the company.
+Your personal prediction is that it will hit $250 dollars within 12 months.
 You bought those shares when the stock price was at $175, so you’re currently up $15 dollars per share.
 Things are going pretty well.

 In an effort to try and protect your current profits, you create a Stop Loss order at $185.
-Basically, if the stock price of Facebook falls to $185 or below, your Stop Loss order will be filled and your shares will sell for a $10 dollar profit.
+In other words, if the stock price of Facebook falls to $185 or below, your Stop Loss order will kick in and your shares will sell for a $10 dollar profit.

 Unfortunately for you, Facebook CEO Mark Zuckerberg has a big mouth.
-After the markets have closed, he tells a tech interviewer that the company may lessen the amount of advertisements that are displayed to users.
-He doesn’t state that they have immediate plans to do this or anything – he is just saying that it may happen in the future if user engagement falls.
+After the market closes, he tells an interviewer that the company may reduce the amount of advertisements that are shown to users.
+Zuckerberg doesn’t state that they have immediate plans to do this or anything.
+He is just saying that it could happen in the future if user engagement falls.

 The next morning, the stock price opens at $168 dollars per share and your Stop Loss kicks in.
 Your broker sells your shares at the best asking price, which happens to be $168 per share.
 This leaves you with a loss of $7 per share.
 Crap.